Alcohol Counseling For Addiction & Substance Use Disorders

 It’s also important to note that alcohol counseling doesn’t have to be for those who are living with alcohol use disorder.
 If you feel that your relationship with alcohol could be healthier, or you want to talk to a mental health professional about your likelihood of developing alcohol use disorder, consider reaching out to a therapist in person or online.

-Connecting with a counselor online
+Connecting with a counselor or mental health professional online for substance use disorders

 Research shows that online therapy can help improve symptoms of those who are living with alcohol use disorder or similar concerns.
 In a study of over 200 adults who had a problematic relationship with alcohol, researchers found that online cognitive behavioral therapy could effectively decrease alcohol use and increase quality of life.
 Cognitive behavioral therapy is a treatment modality that helps individuals identify and replace negative thought patterns that may be underlying unwanted behavior, such as those related to alcohol overuse.
 Another research study conducted a literature review and found that Internet interventions are effective in reducing adult alcohol consumption.